Painting on Cookies

 So grab your easel (just kidding, you don’t need one of those) and let’s get started!

-First you need to choose a type of edible paint.
+First, you need to choose a type of edible paint.
 There are four main types, and they all have pros and cons, so let’s talk about those.
-But, if you want the long story short – I always recommend glaze-based paints as the best and easiest to work with.
+But if you want the long story short, I always recommend glaze-based paints as the best and easiest edible paints to work with.

 Ready-Made Edible Paint

-There are other brands that make glaze-based paints, such as Sugarflair and Squires Kitchen, so see what is available where you live.
+Other brands make glaze-based paints, such as Sugarflair and Squires Kitchen, so see what is available where you live.

 Confectioner’s glaze (shellac), which is used in glaze-based paints is not vegan, so if you make vegan cookies you should choose a paint that doesn’t contain glaze.

-Glaze-based paints also contain alcohol, and while the alcohol evaporates, if you’re making cookies for someone who doesn’t consume alcohol for personal or religious reasons you may wish to choose a paint without alcohol.
+Glaze-based paints also contain alcohol, and while it does evaporate when the paint dries, if you’re making cookies for someone who doesn’t consume alcohol for personal or religious reasons you may wish to choose a water-based paint instead.

-Other ready-made edible paints – There are other water-based and alcohol-based paints on the market.
-I haven’t tested any of those so I’m not making recommendations, but if you’re choosing a different paint, try to find one that says it is smudge-proof.
+Other ready-made edible paints – There are other types of edible paints on the market, but I haven’t tested any of those, so I’m not making recommendations.
+If you’re choosing a different paint, try to find one that says it is smudge-proof.

 Homemade Paint

-Powdered colour paint – Powdered colour mixed with alcohol (usually a high % alcohol like rose spirit/cake decorator’s alcohol or Everclear, but vodka will also work) makes a nice matte paint but is prone to smudging.
-You can also mix the powdered colour with edible glaze rather than alcohol, making it smudge-proof and similar to the glaze-based paint I mentioned above.
+Powdered colour paint – Powdered colour mixed with alcohol (usually a high % like rose spirit or Everclear, but vodka will also work) makes a nice matte paint, but is prone to smudging.
+You can also mix the powdered colour with edible glaze, making it smudge-proof and similar to the glaze-based paint I mentioned above.
 This can be used on fondant or royal icing.
 Make sure you’re buying food-grade, edible powdered colour or lustre dust.
 Sweet Sticks have a great range of these, too.

 Tools & Supplies

-- Pipette – handy for adding alcohol a drop at a time to thin the paint.
+- Pipette – handy for adding drops of alcohol to thin the paint.

 - Toothpicks or ice cream sticks – for mixing the paint.

-- A small jar or plastic container – to put alcohol in to clean your paintbrush between colours.
+- A small jar or plastic container – to clean your paintbrush in between colours.

 - Q-tips/cotton buds – handy for fixing mistakes.
 I like the ones with a pointy end.